aashish4533/BloomBook/frontend/src/PHASE_3_VISUAL_GUIDE.md

 ---

 This visual guide helps developers and designers understand the exact layout and styling of each new Phase 3 component.
-All components follow the established BookOra design system with consistent colors, spacing, and interaction patterns.
+All components follow the established BookBloom design system with consistent colors, spacing, and interaction patterns.

 **Last Updated**: November 14, 2025
 **Components Documented**: 3 new + 2 updated